 Brockenhurst is in the largest village in the New Forest and is only an hour and 30 minutes by train from London.
 It has a lovely high street filled with shops and cafes, surrounded by the gorgeous countryside of the National Park.

-Careys Manor hotel is located just outside the village centre, less than 5 minutes from the station.
-It was originally a hunting lodge, and is named after John Carey, who managed the property in the 1600’s.
-The present house was built in 1888 and was extended in 1950s and 1980’s.
+Careys Manor is located just outside the village centre, less than 5 minutes from the station.
+It was originally a hunting lodge and is named after John Carey, who managed the property in the 1600s.
+The present house was built in 1888 and was extended in the 1950s and 1980s.
 It has been a hotel since 1934, with the exception of during WW2, where it housed the Welsh guards.

 The red brick building is incredibly beautiful, with a big tower at the entrance, surrounded by attractive gardens.
 Entering via the grand driveway, we (my mum and I) headed to the reception.
 We were checked in by Susie, who was very welcoming and gave us plenty of information, before introducing us to Tony, who gave us a tour of the hotel and grounds and then took us to our room.
 It was a lovely way to begin our stay, and it meant we knew exactly where to head later in the day for the spa and dinner.